theboxer/markdown-editor/core/components/markdowneditor/docs/index.md

 Content, and content marketing, is critical today.
 Sometimes, though, the systems to create content get in the way, overwhelming users and offering too many options.

-Simple, intuitive tools like _Markdown Editor_ can make it easer to focus—to create sharp copy and to consistently use images and rich media.
+Simple, intuitive tools like _Markdown Editor_ can make it easier to focus—to create sharp copy and to consistently use images and rich media.

 The [core philosophy of Markdown](http://daringfireball.net/projects/markdown/syntax#philosophy) is focused on ease of use: be as easy-to-read and easy-to-write as feasible.
 If you have mastered web surfing, can type, and know how to copy/paste links to websites, you possess the technical skills you need to use _Markdown Editor_.